-We are pleased to confirm that - in line with the current government guidelines - the Mental Health in the Workplace Conference will take place at the Hilton Bankside in London on 24 June 2021.
+We are sorry to confirm that - in line with the current government guidelines - the Mental Health in the Workplace Conference will NOT now take place at the Hilton Bankside in London on 24 June 2021.

-Mental Health in the Workplace has never been a more important topic than after the last year - we look forward to you joining the conversation in London this June!
+Mental Health in the Workplace has never been a more important topic than after the last year - we look forward to you joining the conversation in London when we can!

 Poor mental health has been cited as costing UK businesses between £33 billion and £42 billion a year, with an annual cost to the UK economy of between £74 billion and £99 billion.

 According to published advise by the Government’s Department of Health one in four of us will experience mental ill health at some point in our lives.
 It is therefore vital that employers and staff work towards a better understanding of and promote positive mental health as well as supporting those experiencing mental ill health.

 Studies show that work places who promote a positive attitude towards mental health thrive: staff perform better, have fewer sick days, boast increased productivity and are more engaged in their work.